redotvideo/haven/llamatune/README.md

 pip install git+https://github.com/huggingface/transformers
 ```

-Now, we can finetune a 4-bit lora model on our dataset `chat.json`:
+Now, we can finetune a 4-bit lora model on our dataset `chat.json`.
+Running this script will start training and provide you the option to track metrics using weights & biases:

 ```
 python -m llamatune.train